-It should be noted that the trademark application being opposed was filed on April 18, 1989 or during the effectivity of the old Trademark Law (R.A.
-166, as amended).
+It should be noted that the trademark application being opposed was filed on April 18, 1989 or during the affectivity of the old Trademark Law (R.A 166, as amended).
 Thus, the applicable provision of law in resolving the issue involved is Section 4(d) of R.A.
 No. 166.

-Under Section 4(d) of Republic Act No. 166, a trademark shall not be registered if it consists of or comprises a mark which so resembles a mark registered in the Philippines or a mark or trade name previously used in the Philippines by another and not abandoned.
+Under Section 4(d) of republic Act No.166, a trademark shall not be registered if it consists of or comprises a mark which so resembles a mark registered in the Philippines or a mark or trade name previously used in the Philippines by another and not abandoned.

-Such limited right over a trademark is likewise reflected in Republic Act No. 8293.
+Such limited right over a trademark is likewise reflected in Republic Act 8293.
 Under Sec.
-123(d), registration of a trademark which is identical with another already registered mark or a mark with an earlier filing date or priority date shall be denied, where to allow such registration could likely result in confusion, mistake or deception to the consumers.
+123 (d), Registration of a trademark which is identical with another already registered mark or a mark with an earlier filing date or priority date shall denied, where to allow such registration would likely result in confusion, mistake or deception to the consumers.
 Conversely, where no confusion is likely to arise, registration of a similar or even identical mark may be allowed.

 The right to register trademark is based on ownership.
 When the applicant is not the owner of the trademark being applied for, he has no right to apply for the registration of the same.
-Under the Trademark law, only the owner of the trademark, trade name, or service mark used to distinguish his goods, business or services from the goods, business or service of others is entitled to register the same.
-(UNNO COMMERCIAL ENTERPRISES, INCORPORATED, vs. GENERAL MILLING CORPORATION, [G.R.
-No. L-28554.
-February 28, 1983].)
+Under the Trademark Law, only the owner of the trademark, trade name, or services mark used to distinguish his goods, business, or service from the goods, business or service of others is entitled to register the same.
+(UNNO COMMERCIAL ENTERPRISES, INCORPORATION vs. GENERAL MILLING CORPORATION [G.R.
+No L-28554, February 28, 1983])

-In the case at bar, Respondent-Applicant claimed that it is the owner of one of the world's famous trademark "Winchester" for firearm and ammunition, dating back to 1866 when Oliver F. Winchester founded the Winchester Repeating Arms Company was adduced.
-That it had prior registrations for the WINCHESTER trademark dating back to Registration No. 4688 issued on November 19, 1924.
-That as a result of its continuous and extensive use of the mark WINCHESTER it has developed and now has a distinctive and secondary meaning to the public and has come to mean and does mean, indicate and stand for its products to the trade and the general public throughout the world and in the Philippines.
+In the case at bar, Respondent-Applicant claimed that it is owner of one of the world's famous trademark "WINCHESTER" for firearm and ammunition, dating back to 1866 when Oliver F. Winchester founded the Winchester Repeating Arm Company.
+That it had prior registration for the "WINCHESTER" trademark dating back to Registration No. 4688 issued on November 19, 1924.
+That as a result of its continues and extensive use of the mark "WINCHESTER" it has developed and now as distinctive and secondary meaning of the public and has come to mean and does not mean, indicate and stand for its products to the trade and the general public throughout the world and in the Philippines.
 However, no evidence was presented to support all its claims.

-On the other hand, Opposer was able to show evidence that the trademark "WINCHESTER" was owned and registered in the name of herein Opposer, Quality House, Inc. It had presented evidence clearly and fully establishing his ownership of the trademark (Exhibits "PPPPP" to Exhibits "QQQQQ").
+On the other hand, Opposer was able to show evidence that the trademark "WINCHESTER" was owned and registered in the name of herein Opposer, Quality House, Inc. It had presented evidence clearly and convincingly establishing this ownership of the trademark (Exhibit "PPPPP" to "QQQQQ").

-Moreover, Opposer has sufficiently shown that it has been in the business of selling of its products bearing the trademark WINCHESTER since 1971 as evidence by appropriate sales invoices to various stores and resellers.
-(Exhibits M to XXXX).
-Likewise, Opposer has been advertising its products bearing the trademark WINCHESTER as early as 1983.
-That if ever the word "WINCHESTER" has been known to exist in this country, it is because of Quality House, Inc's. trade/commercial activities.
+Moreover, Opposer has sufficiently shown that it has been in the business of selling its products bearing the trademark "WINCHESTER" since 1971 as evidenced by appropriate sales invoices in various stores and retailers (Exhibit "M" to "XXXX").Likewise, Opposer has been advertising its products bearing the trademark "WINCHESTER" as early as 1983.
+That if ever the word "WINCHESTER" has been known to exist in this country; it is because of Quality House, Inc.'s trade/commercials activities.

-Another factor why Respondent's application should be denied is the confusing similarity between its trademark "WINCHESTER" and Opposer's trademark "WINCHESTER" which could confuse the purchasing public to the prejudice of the Opposer.
-As correctly state by the Opposer, the mark applied for by Respondent-Applicant not only resembles its mark, which is previously registered but is exactly the same or is identical to its trademark.
+Another factor why Respondent's application should be denied is the confusing similarity between its trademark "WINCHESTER" and Opposer's trademark "WINCHESTER" which could confuse the purchasing public to the prejudice of Opposer.
+As correctly stated by the Opposer, the mark applied for by Respondent-Applicant not only resembles its mark, which it previously registered but the same or is identical to its trademark.